 The piano stool collapsed, taking Aretha with it.

-Aretha carried on, playing standing up, until a new chair was brought for her.
+Aretha showed her class and carried on, regally playing standing up, until a new chair was brought for her.

 Soon after, Aretha fell off stage in Columbus, Georgia, breaking her arm.
-This time, there was a suspicion that booze might have played a part.
+This time, there was a suspicion that her drinking might have played a part.
 Aretha’s marriage was going through tough times.
 She was smoking “like a chimney” and the drink was in full flow.

 Despite these issues, a month after breaking her arm, in June 1967, Aretha was back in the studio recording her second album on Atlantic.
 Atlantic Records boss Jerry Wexler named it “Aretha Arrives” after thinking “when Aretha arrives, all superfluous problems disappear”.